Esqarrouth/QorumLogs/README.md

 ####Spot System Logs:

-- System logs are white after all, yours are not :)
+- System logs are white (or black) after all, yours are not :)

 </br></br></br></br>